uccser/verto/docs/source/contributing.rst

 - ``tests/`` - explained in the Test Suite section further down the page.

+- ``utils/`` - Contains classes and methods not necessarily unique to Verto that are useful in any sub-module.
+This includes slugify handlers, html parsers and serialisers, and other utilities.
+The utilities should be used over external libraries as they are purposely built because of: compatibility reasons, licensing restrictions, and/or unavailability of require features.

 It is important to note that Verto is not just a Markdown Extension, it is a wrapper for Python Markdown. ``VertoExtension`` **is** an extension for Python Markdown.
 We have created a wrapper because we wanted to not only convert text, but also extract information from the text as it was being converted (recall ``VertoResult()`` listed above).